 The Linfield College Residence Life Staff consists of student leaders in the positions of Resident Advisor and Residence Life Assistants.

 RAs are live-in students assigned with the duty of building and supporting safe living learning communities.
 Students in this position are charged with helping to create community within the residence halls and College apartments and houses.
 Each January Term and Spring Semester, the RA Training Class is offered for students interested in applying for one of these positions.
 The hiring process occurs in the Spring Semester for contracts beginning the following Fall.
 Students are strongly encouraged to have completed the RA Training Class, lived in the residence halls for at least a semester and maintain a good GPA in order to be eligible for a staff position.
-Applications for RA positions will be avaliable on Cat Connect in January of February.
+Applications for RA positions will be avaliable on Cat Connect in January.
 More Information is avalaible under "Interested in Becoming an RA?"

 RLAs are paraprofessionals who support the Residence Life staff.
 RLAs live in campus housing and must have served as a Resident Advisor for a minimum of one year.
 There are four RLAs, each with a different focus: Housing, Programming Development, Leadership Development, and Community Relations.